THE FEATHER ONLINE JOURNALISM AWARDS

 Columbia Scholastic Press Association (CSPA)

 The Feather has been submitting to the Columbia Scholastic Press Association (CSPA) for print and online for 16 years.
-The staff and adviser Greg Stobbe have been attending the CSPA national convention at Columbia University since March 1998, often sharing in sessions and speaking.
+The staff and adviser Greg Stobbe have been attending the CSPA national convention at Columbia University since March 1998, often presenting and attending sessions.
 While The Feather Online is not awarded a CSPA top honor each year, the campus paper has earned nine Crowns since 2009.

 As of March 17, 2017, The Feather Online earned its fifth straight CSPA Gold Digital News Crown, during the 93rd annual CSPA Journalism convention at Columbia University, March 15-17, 2017.
 The Feather has now won seven Gold Crowns all time and two Silver Crowns since 2009.
-Earlier this school year, The Feather also earned a Gold Medalist critique from CSPA.
+Earlier this school year, The Feather also earned a Gold Medalist critique from CSPA in 2016.

 The Feather Online won its sixth Gold Digital News Crown in during the the 92nd annual CSPA convention in New York City, March 18, 2016.
 The Feather has already been honored with another Gold Medalist critique in January 2016.
 The CSPA does not distinguish between size of school, division or state in the competition.
 The Feather was one of six schools and three from California to earn the award.